dan-atack/wksp-module-3-node-callbacks/__workshop/Exercise-1.md

 ## Six - `handlers.js`

 Why is there `redirect` on line `11`;
-if the above functions are not fulfilled then we are redirected to homepage
+we are sent each time to a new updated version of homepage with pushed elements
     res.redirect('/');